 Section 2.1.5 in Amendment 18 considers management alternatives to separate the gag recreational allocation into regions/states.
-Section 4.5.1 investigates regional differences in this fishery by state.
-Florida accounted for 87% of discards of gag during 2003-2007 (Table 4-31).
+Section 4.5.1 investigates differences in this fishery by regions and state.
+Two regions were identified: Georgia and Florida, and North Carolina and South Carolina.
+The region encompassing Georgia and Florida accounted for 88% of discards of gag during 2003-2007 (Table 4-19).
 Gag aggregate to spawn (Collins et al. 1987; McGovern et al. 1998; Huntsman et al., 1999) and Gilmore and Jones (1992) found large aggregations off Florida.
 McGovern et al. (2005) suggested that gag may move from areas off of North Carolina and South Carolina to spawn off Florida.
 Furthermore, gag may be subject to more fishing pressure by commercial and recreational fishermen, as well as sport divers off Florida due to the very narrow continental shelf.
-The Council's decision in separating gag allocations (or not) among regions/states could affect bycatch mortality.
-For example, after an allocation was met in a region/state it could still be caught when fishermen target co-occurring species.
-However, dividing the recreational allocation by state or region increases uncertainty in accurately monitoring recreational landings and could contribute to overfishing of the fish stocks.
+The Council's decision in separating gag allocations among regions could affect bycatch mortality.
+For example, after an allocation was met in a region it could still be caught when fishermen target co-occurring species.
+However, dividing the recreational allocation by region increases uncertainty in accurately monitoring recreational landings and could contribute to overfishing of the fish stocks.

 Seasonal and/or longer closures of both commercial and recreational fisheries specified in Amendment 16, which has been approved, could also reduce bycatch mortality of species included in Amendment 18.
-For example, Amendment 16 will establish a January -April spawning season closure for gag, red grouper, black grouper, and shallow water grouper species.
+For example, Amendment 16 will establish a January - April spawning season closure for gag, red grouper, black grouper, and shallow water grouper species.
 Gag are in spawning condition from December through April each year.
 There is some evidence spawning aggregations may be in place before and after a spawning season (Gilmore and Jones 1992).
 When aggregated, gag are extremely susceptible to fishing pressure since the locations are often well known by fishermen.
 Gilmore and Jones (1992) showed that the largest and oldest gag in aggregations are the most aggressive and first to be removed by fishing gear.
 Since gag change sex, larger and older males can be selectively removed.
 As a result, a situation could occur where there are not enough males in an aggregation to spawn with the remaining females.
 Furthermore, the largest most fecund females could also be selectively removed by fishing gear.
-Therefore, a spawning season closure for all shallow water grouper species would be expected to protect grouper species when they are most vulnerable to capture, reduce bycatch of co-occurring grouper species, increase the percentage of males in grouper populations, enhance reproductive success, and increase the magnitude of recruitment.
+Therefore, a spawning season closure for all shallow water grouper species would be expected to protect grouper species when they are most vulnerable to capture, reduce by catch of co-occurring grouper species, increase the percentage of males in grouper populations, enhance reproductive success, and increase the magnitude of recruitment.